moraneus/pydejavu/README.md

 #### `#init#`

-- **Purpose**: Resets all properties' last evaluation values to False.
+- **Purpose**: Set all properties' last evaluation values to False.
 - **Usage**: This keyword is typically used once at the beginning of the trace to initialize all properties to a `False` evaluation state. `PyDejaVu` automatically inserts this at the start of processing to ensure a consistent initial state for all properties.